ggoosen/file-content-exporter/README.md

 3. Run `npm install` to install the dependencies.
 4. Run `npm run compile` to build the extension.
 5. Press `F5` to open a new VS Code window with the extension loaded.

-## Packaging

-To package the extension for distribution, follow these steps:

-1. Ensure all changes are committed and pushed to the repository.
-2. Run `vsce package` to create the `.vsix` file.

 ## Contributing